awslabs/sbt-aws/README.md

 -------

 SBT is built on top of the AWS Cloud Development Kit (CDK).
 It offers a number of higher-order constructs (L2, L2.5 and L3) to short-circuit the time required to build SaaS applications.
-Specifically, SBT attempts to codify several control plane and application plane concepts into reusable components, removing promoting reuse and reducing boilerplate code.
+Specifically, SBT attempts to codify several control plane and application plane concepts into reusable components, promoting reuse and reducing boilerplate code.

 ## Getting Started

-For a detailed walkthrough, see the [tutorial](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#hello_world_tutorial) in the [developer guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
+For a detailed walkthrough, see the [tutorial](https://github.com/awslabs/sbt-aws/blob/main/docs/public/README.md#tutorial) in the [developer guide](https://github.com/awslabs/sbt-aws/blob/main/docs/public/README.md).

 ### At a glance